EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### device

 A device is a physical device that is subordinate to a product.
-A device has a unique DeviceKey assigned by EnOS.
-A device can connect directly to the EnOS Cloud.
+A device has a unique DeviceKey assigned by EnOS™.
+A device can connect directly to the EnOS™ Cloud.

 ### device secret

-The device secret issued by EnOS is usually paired with Device key and used in conjunction with device key for one-device-one-key authentication.
+The device secret issued by EnOS™ is usually paired with Device key and used in conjunction with device key for one-device-one-key authentication.

 ## E